-The Louisiana Trustee Implementation Group1 (LA TIG) prepared this Phase 2 Restoration Plan (RP)/Environmental Assessment (EA) #1.3 for the restoration and conservation of bird habitat and to restore and conserve habitat projects on federally managed lands that were injured in the Louisiana Restoration Area as a result of the 2010 Deepwater Horizon (DWH) oil spill.
-During this event, approximately 134 million barrels of oil and other substances were released into the Gulf of Mexico.
+The Louisiana Trustee Implementation Group1 (LA TIG) prepared this Phase 2 Restoration Plan (RP)/Environmental Assessment (EA) #1.3 and Finding of No significant Impact (FONSI) for the restoration and conservation of bird habitat and to restore and conserve habitat projects on federally managed lands that were injured in the Louisiana Restoration Area as a result of the 2010 Deepwater Horizon (DWH) oil spill.
+During this event, approximately 3.19 million barrels (134 million gallons) of oil were released into the ocean (U.S. v.
+BP et al. 2015), by far the largest offshore oil spill in the history of the United States.